Vamikakaushik/SKILLLAB__PROR_2026-AxiomWorks/README.md

 The microcontroller sends signals to the motor driver to control motor direction and speed, resulting in forward movement or turning.

 Communication Logic:
 In the basic version, no external communication is required.
-(Optional: Bluetooth or serial communication can be added for control or monitoring.)

 Reset Behavior:
 On reset or restart, the system reinitializes and begins from the starting condition, ready to follow the line again.`